 Yanping Cheng, MD is the Assistant Director of Cardiovascular Imaging at the CRF Skirball Center for Innovation.
 She has been trained in clinical cardiology and echocardiography, as well as in cardiovascular physiology.
 She has performed preclinical surgeries and other studies for more than 10 years.
 She joined SCI in 2006 and is SCI’s premier echocardiography and endovascular imaging specialist.

-Athanasios Peppas, BA, MS is the Assistant Director of Data Management at the CRF Skirball Center for Innovation.
+Athanasios Peppas, BA, MS Director of Operations CRF Skirball Center for Innovation.
 He earned a BS in Biology from Rutgers University and a MS in Cell Biology and Molecular Medicine from the University of Medicine and Dentistry of New Jersey.
 He was trained in the laboratory of Dr. Stephen F. Vatner and has over 14 years of experience in preclinical cardiovascular research.

 Torsten P. Vahl, MD is an Interventional Research Associate at the CRF Skirball Center for Innovation.
 Specializing in structural heart interventions, he is an interventional cardiologist at the Center for Interventional Vascular Therapy at NewYork-Presbyterian Hospital/Columbia University Medical Center and also an Assistant Professor of Medicine at Columbia University Medical Center.
 Dr. Vahl is board certified in internal medicine, cardiovascular disease, and interventional cardiology.
 Before joining SCI in 2014, he spent eight years in research, working with various preclinical models during his training at the University of Cincinnati and the Mount Sinai School of Medicine.